Short version. Welcome to the Cinderella stretch of the Regent’s Canal.

 The meeting point is by the taxi rank just outside King’s CrossRailway Station and King’s CrossTube Stop.

 The Regent’s Canal King’s Cross – Granary Square – St. Pancras walk is one of a series of Regent’s Canal and other Inland Waterways walks that we conduct in partnership with the IWA (Inland Waterways Association).
 There are getting on for a dozen different canal and Inland Waterways walks in their repertory.
-The Canal Walks' regular slot is the 2.30 pm Tour du Jour offering on the first and third Sunday of every month.
-And there are usually a handful of “guest appearance” canal walks – such as the aforementioned New Year’s Day walk – that run as “Specials” on selected dates in any given Summer or Winter London Walks programme.
+There are usually a handful of “guest appearance” canal walks – such as the aforementioned New Year’s Day walk – that run as “Specials” on selected dates in any given Summer or Winter London Walks programme.